mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/Hugo Post Formatting/index.md

                 - images
                     - imageB

-- `.Title` at the top level of a layout page means website's title.
-But if nested within the context of a blog post, then `.Title` means the posts's title.
+_context-aware_ is the more technical term that implies that `.Title` has a different meaning for each post or at the global level vs post level.
+At the post level, `.Title` is the title of the post.
+At the global level, `.Title` is the title of the website.
 See [here](https://youtu.be/w6_cQsTwd3Q?t=412) for more.
 - Have expandable section.
 You can default it to open.
 See [here](https://gist.github.com/pierrejoubert73/902cc94d79424356a8d20be2b382e1ab).
 Example:

 ```